yakirifrah/Yakir-Ifrah-03-09-2019/README.md

 ## Weather App

-Weather Forecasting App gives you an easy way to Know the weather of some city and more...
+Weather Forecasting App gives you an easy way to Know the weather of some city and more

 All data from ​AccuWeather API​. https://developer.accuweather.com/